hexaplex-security/purple-team-workshop/emulation.md

 ![Bloodhound Domain Admins privilege escalation path](images/bloodhound.png)

-We can see that our compromised user is a member of `ServerAdmins` group which has `GenericWrite` permissions over the `ITSupport` group which in turn has `AllExtendedRights` over `Administrator` who is Domain Admin.
+We can see that our compromised user is a member of `ServerAdmins` group which has `GenericWrite` permissions over the `ITSupport` group which in turn has `AllExtendedRights` over `AzureAdmin` who is Domain Admin.

 ### AD Privilege Escalation